 All parents hope that one day their children will own their own home but with rising house prices and inflation, parents are being called upon to either house their children while they save for the deposit or gift the deposit themselves.
 Jane Cox,...

 Recent comments made by Bank of England governor, Mark Carney, may have existing and future property owners, as well as landlords and developers, concerned about the future following Brexit.
 Sarah Brooks, Partner and Head of Residential Conveyancing,...

 On September 5th the Tenant Fees Bill (the Bill) had its’ third reading in the House of Commons and the Bill has now been passed up to the House of Lords for consideration.
-Hayley Steer, Litigation and Dispute Resolution Paralegal, explains...
+Helen Porter, Litigation and Dispute Resolution Partner, explains how...

 Our Commercial Property team has an enviable reputation in Portsmouth, and has recently welcomed a new member of the team to support local property owners and developers with their portfolios.
 Molly Siggs qualified as a Solicitor in April 2013, spending her...

 When tree roots extend into your neighbour’s property they can cause damage, especially if they are close to foundations of a building.
-Daniel Coleman, Trainee Solicitor, explains here the rights you have regarding tree roots and steps to take before legal action.
+Helen Porter, Partner in our Litigation and Dispute Resolution team, explains here the rights you have regarding tree roots and steps to take before legal action.